 Lesson 3: Difficulties are often opportunities disguised, and seeking God in those times can help you overcome them.

 Sometimes it can be difficult to oversee some negative aspects of your partner and remember the good ones.
 Always remember that every relationship has ups and downs and that bad times only last so much.
 However, we can’t avoid trouble knocking at our door.

 When it does, you will want to be prepared.
 Keep in mind that God is around you at all times and that difficulties in life are inevitable, but they will pass with a little faith.
 Pray for an opportunity to learn, listen, and forgive, rather than cry in despair over what happens.

 Remember that your partner isn’t perfect, but you knew that when you chose to marry them.
 Embrace their differences and respect that sometimes they are going through some changes themselves.
 Always remember that both of you are humans, and this means that you are also flawed.

 After accepting your situation and starting to reconnect with God, don’t expect your troubles to vanish.
 Instead, develop a meaningful relationship and don’t give up on your prayers while also making sure to practice gratitude and ask for patience and strength.

 Keep Showing Up is a must-read for struggling couples, as it provides the simplest yet most meaningful pieces of advice on how to fix their problems.
 The book has a realistic approach to the couple’s life and breaks the stereotypes of the Hollywood, perfect-like marriage we see on the screens.
 By learning how to reconnect with God and their partner, people reading this book will improve their marriages and form better connections.

 Who would I recommend the Keep Showing Up summary to?

-Couples that find it difficult to adjust to marriage, well-established married couples who feel like they are falling out of love and lack something in their relationship, or people who want to re-establish a connection with their partner and God.
+Couples that find it difficult to adjust to marriage, well-established married couples who feel like they are falling out of love and lack something in their relationship, and anyone who wants to re-establish a connection with both their partner and God.